ardotnetweb/eShop/README.md

 # eShop
 This is an eShop WebApplication .
-This project has been writen by ASP MVC and C# language.it consist of 5 layers that they are :
+This project has been writen in ASP MVC and C# language.it consist of 5 layers that they are :
 1-WebApplication
 2-WebAPI
 3-DomainClasses